o3de/o3de.org/content/docs/userguide/gems/builtin/game-state.md

 ---
-description: ' Use the GameState gem to manage the states in your &ALYlong; game. '
+description: ' Use the GameState gem to manage the states in your Amazon Lumberyard game. '
 title: GameState Gem
 ---
 # GameState Gem {#gems-system-gem-game-state}